 There is a ton of walking needed after bariatric surgery which can feel redundant and excessive.
 But it’s one of the most important parts of recovery after surgeries like gastric sleeve or gastric bypass.

-Not to mention it helps instill healthy habits to maintain lifelong.
+Not to mention it helps instill healthy habits to maintain a long life.

 Benefits of Walking on a Daily Basis